 These trends have far-reaching ramifications.
-Globally, deforestation is a major driver of climate change, contributing an estimated 6-17% of total anthropogenic greenhouse gas emissions (van der Werf et al., 2009), up to two-thirds of which are attributed specifically to tropical humid regions (Achard et al., 2014).
-Biodiversity loss is also a first-order concern, given that tropical regions support over two-thirds of known species (Bradshaw et al., 2009).
-Moreover, recent studies have documented tropical deforestation's impact on a wide range of human health outcomes, including increased malaria prevalence (Berazneva and Byker, 2017; MacDonald and Mordecai, 2019; Garg, 2019) and infant mortality due to smoke from forest fires (Jayachandran, 2009).
+Globally, deforestation is a major driver of climate change, contributing an estimated 6-17% of total anthropogenic greenhouse gas emissions (van der Werf et al. 2009), up to two-thirds of which are attributed specifically to tropical humid regions (Achard et al. 2014).
+Biodiversity loss is also a first-order concern, given that tropical regions support over two-thirds of known species (Bradshaw et al. 2009).
+Moreover, recent studies have documented tropical deforestation's impact on a wide range of human health outcomes, including increased malaria prevalence (Berazneva & Byker 2017, Garg 2019, MacDonald & Mordecai 2019) and infant mortality due to smoke from forest fires (Jayachandran 2009).

 How should we think about tropical deforestation?
-Do recent trends in tropical forest loss reflect optimal changes given increased demand for forest products and alternative uses of land?
+Do recent trends in tropical forest loss reflect optimal changes, given increased demand for forest products and alternative uses of land?
 If not, what combination of challenges gives rise to the wedge between actual changes in tropical forest cover and the socially optimal level of forest extraction?

 The goal of this article is to review the tools and evidence economics can provide to help answer these questions-and, to the extent that forest extraction is too high, to investigate what can be done about it.
-To do so, we organize our discussion of tropical deforestation following a set of theoretical frameworks describing natural resource extraction and review the empirical literature relating to each.
-We hope not only to leave the reader with a picture of where the evidence stands on the drivers of tropical deforestation, but also to illustrate how simple economic models can help
+To do so, we organize our discussion of tropical deforestation following a set of theoretical frameworks describing natural resource extraction, and we review the empirical literature relating to each.
+We hope not only to leave the reader with a picture of where the evidence stands on the drivers of tropical deforestation, but also to illustrate how simple economic models can help understand these drivers, which can in turn highlight policies that may be effective in aligning deforestation decisions with their true social costs.